pbt-santos/mtatransit/readme.txt

 ### Notes
 There was some debate on whether to try and make this using angular, but we all had more experience using Python.
+There is a migration database file provided by flask-migrate that we can use to adapt our db at a later time.